crisperdue/prooftoys-site/content/number-game/tutorial1.md

 ---
 title: Natural numbers game
-menu: menu-docs.md
+menus:
+  - menu-tut.md
 description: >
   Introducing the natural numbers game
 ---

+## *The Natural Numbers Game*

 > A journey of a thousand miles begins with a single step. -- Lao Tsu

-## Welcome!

-Welcome to the Prooftoys edition of the ***Natural Numbers Game***, a series of puzzles in which you build up mathematical knowledge about numbers step by step with computer guidance.
+Welcome to the Prooftoys edition of the ***Natural Numbers Game***, a series of problem-solving challenges in which you build mathematical knowledge about numbers step by step with computer guidance.
 As you take on the challenges of the game you build skills in creating 100% correct mathematical proofs.

+This sequence of pages is designed to be self-contained with enough information to give you a practical introduction to proving and problem-solving with Prooftoys.
+The Prooftoys [**documentation**]({{< relref "/documentation.md" >}}) has more systematic and in-depth explanations.

 ### What is this about?